 - Further implementation of skills

-- Further attention drawn to behaviors and effect
+- Further attention is paid to behaviors and effect

 - Procedure plans are regularly available